The Crusty Critique – Good Design & Bad Design

 I surprised myself in finding the small white John Dickinson “African” side table quite at home.
 But the rest of the seating also looks ordinary, unused, and unloved.

 More generally the architect has created a unique environment to enjoy the view, yet the owner has place the seating around a banal looking coffee table (another Amazon find?).
 They couldn’t even come up with some attractive looking coffee-table books.
-The old storm lamp on the floor next to a boring looking plant, don’t “subtly whisper summer”.
+The old storm lamp on the floor next to a bored looking plant, don’t “subtly whisper summer”.

 My impression, judging from the sky and sea outside, winter is on its way, and the owners servants have simply brought in the terrace furniture and arranged things as best they could.